• Skip to primary navigation

 …for the stir fry…

-3 tbsp Vegetable Oil
+3 tablespoon Vegetable Oil

 250 g Cabbage (I used Savoy)